-Following COVID-19 and the resulting economic crises, it’s clear that knowing how to manage a crisis is vital.
+Following COVID-19 and the resulting economic recession, it’s clear that knowing how to manage a crisis is vital.
 Speaking of which, do you know how to write a press release for a crisis?
-Well, you should, because it’s an important part of crisis management.
+Well, you should, because this is an important part of crisis management.
 Oftentimes, businesses will lose clients when they experience a crisis.
-And there’s no exception to this.
-However, knowing how to manage the crisis appropriately and communicate effectively can help reduce the economic impact on your business.
+There are very few exceptions to this rule.
+However, knowing how to manage the crisis appropriately and communicate effectively can help reduce the economic impact of a crisis on your business.

 During a crisis, instead of reacting to the situation, you should be proactive.
 As the business owner/ manager, you should know that the future of your venture depends on how you handle whatever crisis comes your way.